This Is the Fastest Way to Peel a Bunch of Potatoes at Once

-I actually don’t mind peeling potatoes (I find the process a bit therapeutic) — but then again, I’m usually only peeling a handful of them since I’m cooking for a small household of two.
-If you have to peel pounds upon pounds of potatoes for a large gathering (I’m looking at you, Thanksgiving), it can quickly take the better part of an hour.
+I actually don’t mind peeling potatoes — I find the process a bit therapeutic — but, then again, I’m usually only peeling a handful of them since I’m cooking for a small household of two.
+If you have to peel pounds upon pounds of potatoes for a large gathering (I’m looking at you, Thanksgiving), the task can quickly take the better part of an hour.

 But I know a little trick that will speed the process along.
 It’s about to make your life a whole lot easier — I guarantee it.

 The Best Way to Peel Potatoes